 - Joint motion and the native structures are preserved so no bridges are burned for future revision options

 With the Arthrosurface® Joint Restoration Systems, the surgeon only resurfaces the damaged area of the joint, similar to the way a dentist fills in a cavity.
 This leaves the rest of the structures in your joint intact so your native anatomy is preserved.
 The exposed and painful bone is covered while all the structures in your joint help you move and function properly are left in place.
 This differs from a total joint replacement which removes the entire head of the humerus, the rotator cuff and significant amounts of bone from the glenoid resulting in compromised supporting tissues.
-Because of the less invasive nature of this implant system, patients can expect shorter hospital stays, quicker recovery and the ability to Stay Active® following recovery.
+Because of the less invasive nature of this implant system, patients can expect shorter hospital stays, quicker recovery and the ability to live an independent active lifestyle following recovery.

 Patients report outstanding pain relief, rapid recovery times and significant range of motion improvements in multi-center studies and the procedure may be performed on outpatient basis.
 Every surgery has risks and your prospects for a safe and successful surgery must be evaluated with your surgeon.
 If you are affected by osteonecrosis or cartilage damage caused by a previous injury, a successful joint restoration procedure may significantly improve your quality of life by reducing pain and restoring function.
 Many patients return to full activity after rehabilitation and go back to doing things that they had given up on in the years before surgery.
 After the surgical repair of a joint, your surgeon will provide you with specific post-operative instructions which you need to follow carefully.
 Post-operative rehabilitation recommendations will vary depending on the invasiveness of your surgery and your individual recovery patterns.
 The immediate focus in all surgeries will be on swelling and pain management.
 In some cases you may wear a brace for a few weeks and will be prescribed exercises and activities to strengthen your muscles.
 Here are a few helpful suggestions as you recover and rehabilitate from your surgery: